-In 2017 National Museums Scotland was awarded a major grant by the Arts and Humanities Research Council (AH/P006752/1) to further examine the rich and diverse material legacy of 19th century British military campaigns.
-This new interdisciplinary project – Baggage and Belonging: Military Collections and the British Empire – seeks to reappraise the practices, culture and significance of British military collecting of objects from Africa and India during the period 1750 to 1900.
+In 2017 National Museums Scotland was awarded a major grant by the Arts and Humanities Research Council (AH/P006752/1) to examine the rich and diverse material legacy of late 18th and 19th-century British military campaign, building on pilot projects funded by the Royal Society of Edinburgh and the British Academy/Leverhulme, and conducted in partnership with the National Army Museum.

 Over 130 military museums in the UK preserve the historical collections of British regiments, corps and services.
 Their collections contain artefacts acquired by British servicemen in colonial warfare and on imperial garrison duties across the globe, variously acquired as trophies, prize, souvenirs, curios and specimens.
 These objects are little known outside the constituency of military history and within their current institutions rarely researched in reference to their complex intercultural biographies.